mardambey/mypipe/README.md

 # MySQL Event Processing Internals
-mypipe uses the [mysql-binlog-connector-java](https://github.com/shyiko/mysql-binlog-connector-java) to tap into the MySQL server's binary log stream.
-We currently handle the following events:
+mypipe uses the [mysql-binlog-connector-java](https://github.com/shyiko/mysql-binlog-connector-java) to tap into the MySQL server's binary log stream and handles several types of events.

 ## `TABLE_MAP`
 This event causes mypipe to look up a table's metadata (primary key, column names and types, etc.).